University of Texas at Austin: Expansion and growth

-In 1916, Gov. James E. Ferguson became involved in a serious quarrel with the University of Texas.
-The controversy grew out of the board of regents' refusal to remove certain faculty members whom the governor found objectionable.
-When Ferguson found he could not have his way, he vetoed practically the entire appropriation for the university.
-Without sufficient funding, the university would have been forced to close its doors.
-In the middle of the controversy, Ferguson's critics brought to light a number of irregularities on the part of the governor.
-Eventually, the Texas House of Representatives prepared 21 charges against Ferguson, and the Senate convicted him on 10 of them, including misapplication of public funds and receiving $156,000 from an unnamed source.
-The Texas Senate removed Ferguson as governor and declared him ineligible to hold office.
+In 1916, a contentious dispute erupted between Texas Governor James E. Ferguson and the University of Texas over faculty appointments.
+Ferguson's attempt to influence these appointments led to a retaliatory veto of the university's budget, jeopardizing its operations.
+Subsequently, Ferguson was impeached by the Texas House of Representatives, convicted by the Senate on charges including misapplication of public funds, and removed from office.

-In 1921, the legislature appropriated $1.35 million for the purchase of land next to the main campus.
+In 1921, the legislature appropriated $1.35 million to purchase land next to the main campus.
 However, expansion was hampered by the restriction against using state revenues to fund construction of university buildings as set forth in Article 7, Section 14 of the Constitution.
 With the completion of Santa Rita No. 1 well and the discovery of oil on university-owned lands in 1923, the university added significantly to its Permanent University Fund.
 The additional income from Permanent University Fund investments allowed for bond issues in 1931 and 1947, which allowed the legislature to address funding for the university along with the Agricultural and Mechanical College (now known as Texas A&M University).
 With sufficient funds to finance construction on both campuses, on April 8, 1931, the Forty Second Legislature passed H.B.
 368. which dedicated the Agricultural and Mechanical College a 1/3 interest in the Available University Fund, the annual income from Permanent University Fund investments.

-The University of Texas was inducted into the Association of American Universities in 1929.
+In 1929, the University of Texas was inducted into the Association of American Universities.

 During World War II, the University of Texas was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.
+Additionally, to facilitate the wartime effort, academic calendars were compressed, allowing for accelerated graduation.

 After Brown v.
-Board of Education in 1954, Houston, Texas area teen Marion Ford had been accepted to become one of the first Black attendees.
-In an interview with a reporter he announced his desire to try-out for the famous Longhorn football team.
+Board of Education in 1954, Houston, Texas, area teen Marion Ford had been accepted to become one of the first Black attendees.
+In an interview with a reporter he announced his desire to try-out for the football team.
 The Ford Crisis would begin and all Black admissions at the time were rescinded until policy could be drawn up.